Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Baryon magnetic moments in symmetric nuclear matter

-Next, we discuss the charm sector baryon magnetic moments shown in Fig.~\ref{CBmag}.
-One can easily notice that the medium modification of the $\Xi_c^+$ magnetic moment is the largest in the left panel, while that of $\Lambda_c^+$ is the smallest (slight decrease).
-The former is enhanced in the ratio by the small magnitude of the free space $\Xi_c^+$ magnetic moment as shown in Table~\ref{Bmag}.
-As can be confirmed for the $\Xi_c^+$ in the right panel, the small increase of the $u$ quark magnetic moment is enhanced in the ratio.
-As expected, nearly no medium modifications can be seen for the $s$ and $c$ quark magnetic moments in $\Xi_c^+$.
+As for the charm sector baryon magnetic moments shown in Fig.~\ref{CBmag}, one can easily notice that the medium modification of the $\Sigma_c^+$ magnetic moment is the largest in the left panel, while those of $\Lambda_c^+$ and $\Xi_c^{+,0}$ are negligibly modified (tiny decrease).
+The $\Sigma_c^+$ magnetic moment is enhanced in the ratio by the small magnitude of the free space magnetic moment as shown in Tables~\ref{Bmag1} and~\ref{Bmag2}.
+As can be confirmed for the $\Sigma_c^+$ in the right panel, the increase of the $u$ quark magnetic moment enhances the ratio.

-For the bottom sector baryon magnetic moments shown in Fig.~\ref{BBmag}, the $\Xi_b^0$ magnetic moment shows the largest medium modification in the left panel.
-Similar to the case of $\Xi_c^+$, the magnitude of the free space $\Xi_b^0$ magnetic moment is small, and the in-medium modification is due to the $u$ quark magnetic moment modification as shown in the right panel.
-Aside from $\Xi_b^0$, one may expect that a similar argument may apply for the $\Sigma_b^0$ magnetic moment from Table~\ref{Bmag}.
-However, $\mu_{\Sigma_b^0} = (2\mu_u+2\mu_d-\mu_b)/3$ and since $\mu_u=-2\mu_d$ in the present treatment based on the SU(2) symmetry, it gives $\mu_{\Sigma_b^0}=(\mu_u-\mu_b)/3$ (most modification from $\mu_u/3$), and thus the effect of medium modification from the $u$ quark is smaller than that for $\Xi_b^0$ (most modification from $2\mu_u/3$).
+For the bottom baryon magnetic moments shown in Fig.~\ref{BBmag}, the $\Sigma_b^{\pm,0}$ magnetic moments show large medium modifications in the left panel.
+Different from the case of $\Sigma_c^{++,+,0}$, the magnitudes of the free space magnetic moments do not reflect to the enhancement of the ratio of the $\Sigma_b^{\pm,0}$ magnetic moments.
+Similar to the charm sector, the $\Lambda_b$ and $\Xi_b^{+,0}$ are negligibly modified (tiny decrease) as expected.